 Research shows that such severe calorie restriction can slow your metabolism and trigger muscle loss.
 It may also promote hunger and increase the risk that you’ll regain all your lost weight, if not more (

-Summary The Nutritarian Diet’s strict rules are not all based on science and can hamper your ability to maintain this diet, or any weight loss, over the long term.
+The Nutritarian Diet’s strict rules are not all based on science and can hamper your ability to maintain this diet, or any weight loss, in the long term.
 What’s more, it cuts out some nutrient-rich foods.

 The Nutritarian Diet encourages eating whole or minimally processed foods, including:

 - Vegetables.
 This category includes all vegetables, whether raw or cooked, as well as small amounts of starchy veggies like potatoes.